 What To Expect: The topics to be covered each week and the corresponding reading assignments are listed on the following calendar pages.
-Each week you will be expected to read the assigned material, take an online quiz, and engage in online and lab activities.
+Each week you will be expected to read the assigned material watch the corresponding lecture videos (usually one or two 15 minute videos) take an online quiz, and engage in online and lab activities.